pybites/pybites.github.io-source/content/guest-python-comparison-breakdown.md

 3 < 1 and 1 == False
 ```

 That makes things a lot clearer!
-Adding parentheses helps turn a series of chained comparisons into separate and explicitly ordered ones.
+Adding parentheses helps turn a chained comparison into separate, explicitly ordered operations.

 But... what if we want to see that difference in action?
 What happens under the hood when we add those parentheses?
 We can't break down the code any more while preserving the behavior we're trying to observe, so `print()` statements or Python debuggers are of limited use.
 But we still have ways to look closer.

 ## Avengers...
 Disassemble!

 Python's [dis](https://docs.python.org/3/library/dis.html) module can help us break down Python code into the internal instructions ([bytecode](https://docs.python.org/3/glossary.html#term-bytecode)) that the CPython interpreter sees.
 That can be very helpful for understanding how Python code works.
-Reading disassembled output can be a bit rough at first, but fortunately we've already simplified the code!
+Reading disassembled output can be tricky at first, but you don't need to understand every detail to spot differences between two pieces of code.

 So let's look at some bytecode for these two comparisons.
-If this is your first time looking at disassembled Python code, don't panic!
-Just check out how much longer the first block of code is:
+And if this is your first time looking at disassembled Python code, don't panic!
+Focus on how much longer the first block of instructions is:

 ```python
 >>> import dis